-With around 600 people operating in over 20 countries and based in 14 offices around the world, the team combines in-depth, in-country knowledge with longstanding experience, strong convictions and a thorough understanding of capital structure.
+With more than 600 people operating in over 20 countries and based in 14 offices around the world, the team combines in-depth, in-country knowledge with longstanding experience, strong convictions and a thorough understanding of capital structure.

 This combination allows us to build strategies for our clients across the spectrum of Real Assets through a wide range of investment solutions which aim to deliver targeted returns commensurate with their risk profile.
 We are the number one portfolio and asset manager in Europe² in direct property and a global leader in Real Asset investment.

-Our size, experience and structure enable us to offer clients a 360° view of real assets investing - we invest in both equity and debt, across different real asset classes, geographies and via private and listed instruments.
+Our size, experience and structure enable us to offer clients a 360° view of real assets investing - we invest in equity, debt and infrastructure, across different real asset classes, geographies and via private and listed instruments.

 This 360° view provides us with a thorough understanding of relative value in real asset markets that can be instrumental to optimising the management of economic cycles.
 It also promotes flexibility and agility in our investment decisions.

 ¹ Source: AXA IM – Real Assets data (unaudited) as at March 31, 2020

 ² Source: INREV Fund Manager Survey – May 2019

 Isabelle Scemama, CEO di Real Assets

 Curlow's convictions: Structural impact of COVID-19 on the office sector

 Office space is constantly evolving in order to adapt to changes in the behaviour of its users and incorporate their needs.